Exhibitions & Events

 Lighthouse Dental Practice Ipswich

-I am working with the Lighthouse Dental Practice in Ipswich which displays my art in their waiting room.
+I enjoyed a collaboration with the Lighthouse Dental Practice in Ipswich to display my art in their waiting room.
 The idea was conceived by the manager of the practice as a way of creating an environment to promote well-being for patients awaiting treatment, and to support local artists.

 D31 Art Prize